CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 No, but we strongly encourage it!
 Students always say they get good feedback from it that helps them improve their dissertation.

 ### Do you have examples of what posters are?
-Yes - some of the posters that won prizes last year are on the wall outside MVB 1.11/a, and there is a folder of posters in the [Class Materials pages of the Projects Team](https://uob.sharepoint.com/:f:/r/teams/grp-2024-5IndividualProjects2/Shared%20Documents/General?csf=1&web=1&e=iPuTMH).
+Yes - some of the posters that won prizes last year are on the wall outside MVB 1.11/a, and there is a folder of posters in the [Projects Team filestore]([https://uob.sharepoint.com/:f:/r/teams/grp-2024-5IndividualProjects2/Shared%20Documents/General?csf=1&web=1&e=iPuTMH](https://uob.sharepoint.com/:f:/r/teams/grp-2025-6IndividualProjects_ojufi7/Shared%20Documents/General?csf=1&web=1&e=egNkBw)).

 ### I've never made a poster before - how do I start?
-Come to the Poster Workshop, and you can start with the templates in the [Class Materials pages of the Projects Team](https://uob.sharepoint.com/:f:/r/teams/grp-2024-5IndividualProjects2/Shared%20Documents/General?csf=1&web=1&e=iPuTMH).
+Come to the Poster Workshop, and you can start with the templates in the [Projects Team filestore]([https://uob.sharepoint.com/:f:/r/teams/grp-2024-5IndividualProjects2/Shared%20Documents/General?csf=1&web=1&e=iPuTMH](https://uob.sharepoint.com/:f:/r/teams/grp-2025-6IndividualProjects_ojufi7/Shared%20Documents/General?csf=1&web=1&e=egNkBw)).

 ### Do I have to pay to come to Poster Day?
 No, we will print your poster for you.